The Role of Color in Cinema

 • Lighting Influence: Colored gels or filters modify emotional temperature.

-• Production Design: Costumes, props, and sets selected to match palette.
+• Production Design: Costumes, props, and sets selected to match the palette.

 Every cinematic color choice — from lighting to costume — is intentional.
 It helps shape emotion, rhythm, and meaning, turning a simple scene into a deeply felt visual experience.